 The above is what I got back,

-github-camo is what was sent back as the user agent. so I googled it.
-It turns out to be a proxy server setup by GitHub, https://external.ink?to=https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-anonymized-urls.
+github-camo was sent back as the user agent. so I googled it.
+It turns out to be a proxy server setup by GitHub, https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-anonymized-urls.

-So basically the URL I used is masked by GitHub so I can't get info from the visitor's browser.
+So basically GitHub requests resources on behalf of the user so I can't get info from the visitor's browser.
 So even the IP I get back is the one from GitHub's server and not the visitor.

 I am keeping this in mind for future work I will be doing that involves allowing people to embed or share URLs.